 Course Management Systems: Canvas, Microsoft OneNote, and Microsoft TeamsWe will be using Canvas to post all of the grades.
 For the most part, we will submit work using Canvas as well.
 For class activities and notes, we will be using OneNote, and for other discussions and announcements for the course, including messaging me directly with questions, we will use Microsoft Teams.
 OneNote and Teams are linked to your Office suite through Ursinus, so you are automatically enrolled.
 There you can ask and answer questions about the lecture content and assignments.

-Since it is likely that students will have similar questions, it is much more efficient for me to answer them there so the whole class can see the answer, so it is possible that I will ask you to re-send a question on the forum that I get in e-mail (please do not be shy or take it personally if I do so; it means it was a great question and worth sharing with everyone!).
-There will be an anonymous option at the top of every chatroom to help facilitate this.
+Since it is likely that students will have similar questions, it is much more efficient for me to answer them there so the whole class can see the answer, so it is possible that I will ask you to re-send a question publicly that I get in an e-mail.
+If you'd prefer, I could anonymize the question as well, but I'd like you to have the opportunity to post it so that you are credited with having such a good question!

 Collaboration Policy and Academic Integrity PolicyCommunication between students is allowed (and encouraged!), but it is expected that every student's code or writeups will be completely distinct!
 Please do not copy code off of the Internet (repurposing code from the Internet will probably make it harder anyway because the assignments are so specialized).
 Please cite any sources in addition to materials linked from the course website that you used to help in crafting your code and completing the assignment.